All bills

 What does HB26-1074 do?

-Currently, the Colorado state legislature meets for up to 120 days each year to pass laws and set the state budget.
-This bill would shorten that regular legislative session to a maximum of 90 consecutive days.
-If passed, lawmakers would have a shorter window each year to debate and pass new legislation.
+Right now, the Colorado state legislature meets for up to 120 days each year to debate and pass laws.
+This bill would shorten that yearly session to a maximum of 90 consecutive days.
+The goal is to limit how long lawmakers are at the Capitol, which also reduces the costs associated with running the legislative session.

 What is the current status of HB26-1074?